DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ### Making A Bullet Prefab

-Before we can shoot a bullet we need to make a bullet.
+Before we can shoot a bullet, we need to make a bullet.
 First let's outline what we are actually about to do.\
 We are going to make a bullet prefab.
 Then in our `PlayerShoot` script we will spawn an instance of the bullet prefab and give it a velocity.
 With that in mine we can make a simple bullet prefab.

 * In your scene make a new sprite (just like with the player prefab) and name it "Bullet".